Kick-off is set for 4 p.m. CT in Provo, Utah

 Contact Associate Head Coach Frank Pelaez

-Frank Pelaez is in his 18th season at Marquette and has been with head coach Markus Roeders each year he has been on staff.
+Frank Pelaez is in his 19th season at Marquette and has been with head coach Markus Roeders each year he has been on staff.
 Aiding in all aspects of the Golden Eagles program, Pelaez has been instrumental in helping Roeders build a winning tradition and a championship program.
-Along with Roeders, Pelaez has guided Marquette to a 255-91-37 record, 11 NCAA Tournament berths, eight regular season conference championships, including four BIG EAST American Division titles and two Conference USA Tournament Championships.
+Along with Roeders, Pelaez has guided Marquette to a 273-95-37 record, 12 NCAA Tournament berths, nine regular season conference championships, including five BIG EAST titles, two BIG EAST Tournament Championships and two Conference USA Tournament Championships.

 "Frank has played a vital role in the growth of this program and has become a key member of not only the Marquette staff, but of the Milwaukee soccer community," Roeders said.
 "His knowledge, emotion and love for the game come through in his coaching and that reflects on our team."